Generative Bayesian Optimization: Generative Models as Acquisition Functions: Additional Experimental Detail

 \subsection{Protein design}

 We use the same threshold function and setting for all of the protein design experiments as in \autoref{asub:textgen}.
-However, these tasks require a more sophisticated generative model that can capture local and global relationships that relate to protein's 3D structure.
+However, these tasks require a more sophisticated generative model that can capture local and global relationships that relate to a protein's 3D structure.
 For this we use the auto-regressive (causal) transformer architecture also used in \citet{Steinberg2025variational},

-See for the latter see \citet[Algorithm 10 \& Algorithm 14]{phuong2022formal} for maximum likelihood training and sampling implementation details respectively.
+For the latter, see Algorithm 10 and 14 in \citet{phuong2022formal} for maximum likelihood training and sampling implementation details, respectively.
 We give the architectural configuration for the transformers in each task in \autoref{tab:qsettings}, and the classifier CNN used by VSD and CbAS is in \autoref{fig:cpe-arch}.

 We use the following Ehrlich function configurations: \begin{description} \item[$M=15$:] motif length = 4, no.\ motifs = 2, quantization = 4 \item[$M=32$:] motif length = 4, no.\ motifs = 2, quantization = 4 \item[$M=64$:] motif length = 4, no.\ motifs = 8, quantization = 4 \end{description}